wbcsd/data-exchange-protocol/decisions/log/0030-extend-syntactical-allowance-of-exempted-emissions.md

 to

-> The percentage of emissions EXCLUDED from the cradle-to-gate PCF in total.
-The percentage MUST be expressed as a decimal number, and SHOULD comply with the Pathfinder Framework (a maximum of 5% of the cradle to gate PCF emissions may be excluded) as well as any relevant sector-specific guidelines referring to exemption rules/cut-off criteria.
+> Percentage of emissions EXCLUDED from the cradle to gate PCF in total.
+The percentage MUST be expressed as a decimal number, and SHOULD comply with the Pathfinder Framework (a maximum of 5% of the cradle-to-gate PCF emissions may be excluded) as well as any relevant sector specific guidelines referring to exemption rules/cut-off criteria.

 The necessary update to the tech specs will be reflected in the **next major release** (see below).